Mira0507/heatmap_demo/heatmap.md

 ## Create heatmap using ggplot2 and ggdendro packages

-Built-in font styles are found here: http://www.cookbook-r.com/Graphs/Fonts/
-If you'd like to use diverse custom font styles, use font packages such as [extrafont](https://cran.r-project.org/web/packages/extrafont/).
+An important benefit of using ggplot2 is that it provides flexible font selection.
+Built-in font styles are found here: http://www.cookbook-r.com/Graphs/Fonts.
+If you're interested in custom font styles, check out font packages such as [extrafont](https://cran.r-project.org/web/packages/extrafont/).